 Results: Figure 1 reports the population average tracts for CST and ICP combined for both AP and RL data, corrected and uncorrected versions.
 The effect of phase-encoding direction is prominent when we examine the uncorrected data.
 In the presence of different directions of distortions, both the CST and ICP tracts reached different regions of the brain.
 This set of tracts were particularly sensitive to distortions in AP direction, which caused the majority of CST become spurious and reach the anatomically incorrect regions of the brain.
 This behavior was not observed with RL distortion.
 This can be attributed to the fact that fibers on the inferior aspect of the pons have a large variation of orientation on the AP direction and in the presence of distortions in this direction, they are more likely to go off-track.
-Additionally, right and left tracts in the population got affected differently from the AP distortion, which resulted in a complete loss of tract symmetry.
-The corrected AP data did not have most of these problems, indicating that EPI distortion correction reduced the off-track and spurious tracts.
+Additionally, right and left tracts in the population got affected differently from the AP distortion correction reduced the off-track and spurious tracts.
 The average CST tracts in the corrected AP data reach the cortical regions of the brain and ICP reach the cerebellum, which shows the importance of correction for this case.
 Distortion correction also improves consistency: the uncorrected RL and AP data have significantly different trajectory signatures, whereas after correction, the shapes of these average tracts get more similar.
 Additionally, another improvement with correction for the RL data is the increase in probability of reaching the cortical regions of the brain.
-This can be observed from the stronger tones of red in the cortical regions in the corrected versions of the RL data compared to the fader tones in the undistorted case.
+This can be observed from the stronger tones of red in the cortical regions in the undistorted case.